stretchcloud/flask-sqlite-api-microservice/README.md

 At this point, you can use the same curl option to test the API endpoint.

 ### Note
-Due to time constraint, this application has been packaged inside a single docker container and did not use the best practice of App and DB as separate container/POD and then persist the data with statefulset & a PV & PVC.
+This application has been packaged inside a single docker container.
+That means your App and SQLite DB both runs inside a single container.